 Southwest Rapid Rewards® Premier Credit Card review

-If you want a Southwest Rapid Rewards credit card, but you’re not sure whether to get the Premier or the Plus, we think you should go for Southwest Rapid Rewards Premier Credit Card.
-With a $99 fee per year, the Premier card costs $30 more than the Plus version, but makes up for it by giving you 1,500 Tier Qualifying Points for every $10,000 you spend per year, up to a 15,000-point maximum per year.
+If you want a Southwest Rapid Rewards credit card, but you’re not sure whether to get the Premier or the Plus, you may want to aim for the Southwest Rapid Rewards Premier Credit Card.
+With a $99 fee per year, the Premier card costs $30 more than the Plus version but makes up for it by giving you 1,500 Tier Qualifying Points (TQP) for every $10,000 you spend per year, up to a maximum of 15,000 TQP points per year.
+The Premier card also provides a bigger account anniversary bonus—6,000 points compared to the Plus card’s 3,000-point bonus.

-You need at least 35,000 Tier Qualifying Points or 25 one-way flights per calendar year to qualify for Southwest’s A-List status, which comes with perks like priority boarding, a 25% points bonus on each flight, and no charge for same-day standby flights.
-The Plus version doesn’t offer an opportunity to earn Tier Qualifying Points through spending.
+Luckily, earning extra rewards and benefits like the Companion Pass is easier with the Southwest Premier’s headstart toward elite status.
+You need at least 35,000 Tier Qualifying Points or 25 one-way flights per calendar year to qualify for Southwest’s A-List status, which comes with perks like priority boarding, a 25 percent points bonus on each flight, and no charge for same-day standby flights.
+The Plus card doesn’t offer an opportunity to earn Tier Qualifying Points through spending.

 The Premier doesn’t have foreign transaction fees, an important perk if you fly to any of the international destinations served by Southwest.

-If you only fly Southwest Airlines occasionally, you’re probably better off with a general purpose travel card that offers flexible rewards to use any way you’d like.
-We gave the Chase Sapphire Preferred Card and the Barclaycard Arrival Plus World Elite Mastercard high marks for their low annual fees, high earnings rate on travel and flexibility in redeeming rewards.
+If you only fly Southwest Airlines occasionally, you’re probably better off with a general-purpose travel card that offers flexible rewards to use any way you’d like.
+We gave the Chase Sapphire Preferred® Card and the Capital One Venture Rewards Credit Card excellent marks for their low annual fees, high earnings rate on travel and flexibility in redeeming rewards.
 They both have strong sign-up bonuses too.

 Who should get this card